UMCUGenetics/hmfGeneAnnotation/README.md

 ### Gene list

   - Bed file with the chromosome, start/end genome coordinates, and ENSEMBL gene IDs of the desired genes.
-Column names should be as shown below.
+Below are the first few lines of the default bed file.

 <!-- end list -->